arangodb/docs/3.11/indexing-inverted.md

 Inverted indexes allow you to store additional attributes in the index that can be used to satisfy projections of the document.
-They cannot be used for index lookups or for sorting, but for projections only.
+They cannot be used for index lookups, but for projections and sorting only.
 They allow inverted indexes to fully cover more queries and avoid extra document lookups.
 This can have a great positive effect on index scan performance if the number of scanned index entries is large.